super sketchy truck with text don't take risks with who you hire

 Punjabi

-The only way to be sure that your electrical work is safe and legal is to hire a Licensed Electrical Contractor (LEC) who gets a permit from the Electrical Safety Authority for the work.
+The only way to be sure that hired electrical work is safe and legal is with a Licensed Electrical Contractor (LEC) who gets a permit from the Electrical Safety Authority.

 On this page: